 Sales of a substantial number of our shares of Common Stock in the public markets, or the perception that such sales could occur, could depress the market price of our shares of Common Stock and impair our ability to raise capital through the sale of additional equity securities.
 It is anticipated that the purchasers of the Series E Preferred Shares will be selling shares of Common Stock issued to them as mandatory redemption shares on each mandatory redemption date.
-A substantial number of shares of Common Stock are being offered by this prospectus supplement, and we cannot predict if and when Aspire Capital may sell such shares in the public markets.
-A substantial number of shares of Common Stock will also be offered by the Selling Stockholders under our Registration Statement on Form S-3 (File No. 173853) and we cannot predict if and when the Selling Stockholders may sell such shares of Common Stock in the public markets.
+A substantial number of shares of Common Stock are being offered by the Selling Stockholders under this prospectus and we cannot predict if and when the Selling Stockholders may sell such shares of Common Stock in the public markets.
 Additionally, a substantial number of shares of Common Stock are issuable in connection with the Amorcyte Merger and we cannot predict if and when the recipients of the merger consideration may sell such shares of Common Stock in the public markets.
 We cannot predict the number of these shares that might be sold nor the effect that future sales of our shares of Common Stock would have on the market price of our shares of Common Stock.